cedalo/streamsheets-documentation/source/functions/shape/drawknob.rst

    * - Label
      - Optional.
 Label to display below knob.
    * - LabelFont
      - Optional.
 Font to use for label.
-JSON String created using :ref:`fontformat`
+JSON String created using fontformat
    * - Value
      - Current value of the knob.
 Must be with the given interval.
 If a cell reference is used, a value change from user interaction will be pushed into that cell.